-One of the most common forms of anxiety is panic disorder; commonly referred too as panic attacks.
-Fortunately, treatment of panic disorder also tends to be highly successful when suffers engage in it.
+Panic disorder treatment helps with one of the most common forms of anxiety, panic disorder; commonly referred too as panic attacks.
+Fortunately, treatment also tends to be highly successful when suffers engage in it.
 Many people struggle with this issue on a daily basis.
-For many, they mistakenly believe they are having a hear attack but a panic disorder is not fatal and will eventually come to an end on its own.
+For many, they mistakenly believe they are having a heart attack but a panic disorder is not fatal and will eventually come to an end on its own.
 However this disorder can keep people from carrying out their day to day responsibilities at home and at work.
 People suffering from this disorder feel that disaster may strike at any minute.

 Many times, panic disorder sufferers experience their first attack as teenagers or young adults.
 More women than men tend to suffer form this issue.
-The good news is that people who engage in treatment for panic disorder often get better.
+The good news is that people who seek treatment often get better.
 Treatment for panic disorder usually involves a form of therapy called Cognitive Behavioral Therapy or CBT.
 This type of panic disorder treatment allows people to think differently about thoughts and fears and eventually change their behavior.
-Some people also respond well to certain types of medication.
-There are four common signs that point to panic disorder, these signs can assist people in terms of whether or not they need treatment for panic disorder.
+Some people also respond well to certain types of medication after a medical evaluation.
+There are four common signs that point to panic disorder, these signs can assist people in terms of whether or not they need panic disorder treatment.

 4 Signs You’re Suffering from a Panic Disorder